pepers/vim-adventures/README.md

    - paste that 't' using `p` in all the spots that it indicates
    - `l 2""p 2e p 2e pte te 2p`
    - go left and down to the line delete puzzle below the house
-- line delete puzzle below house (7 key presses)
+- line delete puzzle below the house (7 key presses)
 ![The wheels on the bus.](https://github.com/Mechachleopteryx/vim-adventures/blob/master/the%20wheels%20on%20the%20bus.png)
    - start on 'd' of 'round', `j  dj  k  P  G  P`
    - grab the '"' register specification